 Well, almost perfectly, since, presented in a 43 mm body, it is a tad too large for a “real” dress watch, which is supposed to be smaller than 40 millimeters in diameter in order to be as discreet as possible.
-Still, given current fad for oversized watches and taking into account its great exterior styling, I would still say that this new member of Clifton collection is one of the most elegant “affordable” watches that I have seen this year.
+Still, given the current fad for oversized watches and taking into account its great exterior styling, I would still say that this new member of the Clifton collection is one of the most elegant “affordable” watches that I have seen this year.